Picolab/fully-sharded-database/Relationship.md

 To get things started, a pico engine administrator manually installed the manage apps and relate rulesets in their own participant pico.

+This person then logged in and began proposing relationships with other participants.